orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 Add a purchasable option to make the start go faster or skip a few levels

+coop/towerdefense
+Add a coop option where it is more like a tower defense game (can be played solo as well) you have to defend a certain village/building etc. each class has its certain strengths in the way that they can help protect it

+---
+Kitpvp

 Raid boss for fun team pve which rewards the players with coins consumables as well as items used to unlock a new kit and items to upgrade a kit each kit requires different items those upgrades can be small for example +2 hearts (1 full heart)
 How the raid boss works
 Each person gets rewards if they contribute at least a certain amount and if they contribute a lot they get some extra rewards or higher chance of getting better loot